 This depends on the plan.
 Most cell plans have some allotment of hotspot data included, and many offer unlimited hotspot data at reduced speeds.
 Others may require you to pay extra for high-speed hotspot data.

 We think T-Mobile’s Go5G Plus and Verizon’s Unlimited Ultimate are the best unlimited hotspot plans for most people, due to the generous high-speed data allotments and wide coverage areas of the providers.

 Can a hotspot replace home internet?

-If you’re interested in getting home internet through cellular data, we recommend checking out Verizon LTE Home Internet or T-Mobile Home Internet instead of using a mobile hotspot, as these options give you unlimited data at an affordable price.
+If you’re interested in getting home internet through cellular data, we recommend checking out Verizon 5G Home Internet or T-Mobile Home Internet instead of using a mobile hotspot, as these options give you unlimited data at an affordable price.